 The Kloosterstraat is a col with a length of 852 meter.
-It is located in Geraardsbergen, Vlaams Gewest, Belgium.
+This is a category 4 col. It is located in Geraardsbergen, Vlaams Gewest, Belgium.
 The average grade of this col is 8.7% with a maximum of 13%.
 The Kloosterstraat ascents from 31 meter at the start, to 105 meter at the top, with a total of 74 ascending meters.

 |Elevation gain||74 m|